sbatson5/react-component-generator/README.md

 This is a text file that follows a JSON format and is read at runtime to find project-specific defaults.

-Currently the settings you specify:
+Currently the settings you can specify:

 `componentType` - this can be `class` or `function`
   * `class` will generate class-based components by default (without